De Madrid al cielo

 In the 18th century, the Madrileños had cause to celebrate.
 Charles III ascended the throne of Spain and immediately and decisively began to modernize and beautify the decaying capital of his kingdom.
 Beautiful landmarks characterizing Madrid today were built during his reign—the Puerta de Alcalá and the Prado Museum, to name but two.

 So grateful were the Madrileños to Charles they thought of him as their Mayor King.
 And so proud were they of their city that they believed there was such a short distance – and so little difference – between Madrid and Heaven where they went when they died.
 In Heaven there had to be hole so they could peer and look down to their lovely city: “De Madrid, al cielo; y en el cielo, un agujero para verlo.”

-The “Madrid al cielo” sentiment has permanently embedded itself in the Madrileño psyche and seems to help explain why they are not succumbing to dark depression in these times of great economic hardship.
+The “Madrid al cielo” sentiment has indelibly embedded itself in the Madrileño psyche and seems to help explain why they are not succumbing to dark depression in these times of great economic hardship.

 A survey conducted by the Metroscopia Estudios Sociales y de Opinión and published by the national daily El País in mid-June 2013 shows that the great majority (83%) of the 3.2 million inhabitants of the capital city think they live in a pleasant place.
-Male or female, 18 or 55-year olds, the feeling is the same.
+For the male and female between the ages of 18 and 55, the feeling is the same.